Film Spoilers and

 The resultant news coverage blamed Faraday as the lone criminal, although the real criminal was his psychotic, terrorist neighbor.
 This film's twist ending was similar to the one in The Parallax View (1974).

 In the final scene, the Langs were in their front yard (with a For Sale by Owner sign), staring at their next-door neighbor's boarded-up home (with Keep Out and No Trespassing signs) surrounded by yellow crime tape.
-They were planning to move to another state, ironically Cheryl Lang (Joan Cusack) hoped, to "someplace nice...someplace safe."
+They were planning to move to another state, where ironically wife Cheryl Lang hoped to "someplace nice...someplace safe."

 "The van's clean!"